Library Board of Queensland

-Jan has a PhD in Veterinary Science from Murdoch University and is a Fellow of the Australian Institute for Company Directors.
-She has received numerous national and international awards for her leadership in education.
+She has a PhD in Veterinary Science from Murdoch University and is a Fellow of the Australian Institute for Company Directors and is a Fellow of the Australian Institute of Management.

-Jan currently holds the position of Deputy Chair for the Managing Council of the Association of Commonwealth Universities.
+Professor Thomas currently holds the position of Chair for the Managing Council of the Association of Commonwealth Universities.
 She is also the Chair for the Regional Universities Network.